jakeseaton/aerocene/README.md

 - Open a browser to `http://localhost:5000`.
 You should receive a successful response.

 - Navigate to `http://localhost:5000/scrape_instagram`.
-You should receive a json response containing Instagram.
+You should receive a json response containing Instagram data.

 ## Step 5: Run trials locally